 Although that definition aptly explains the concept of ecosystem resilience, it leaves open questions regarding specific metrics of resilience.
-For 2024 and beyond, NOAA Fisheries will discuss many possible metrics of ecosystem resilience and narrow those down to a usable suite of metrics applicable across our mandates.
-NOAA Fisheries will develop annual and longer-term milestones through this action item under Goal 6.a:
+For 2024 and beyond, NOAA Fisheries will discuss many possible metrics of ecosystem resilience and narrow those down to a usable suite of metrics applicable across our mandates, including the National Environmental Policy Act (NEPA).
+NOAA Fisheries will develop annual and longer-term milestones through this Action Item under Goal 6.a:

-Action Item 6.a.1: Develop operational definitions, measures, and thresholds of resilience that can be used across NOAA Fisheries' range of mandates (MSA, MMPA, ESA, NEPA, Executive Orders and others) and that can be applied to our ecosystems under a future of climate variability and change.
+Action Item 6.a.1: Develop operational definitions, measures, and thresholds of resilience that can be used across NOAA Fisheries' range of mandates (MSA, MMPA, ESA, NEPA, Executive Orders, and others) and that can be applied to our ecosystems under a future of climate variability and change.

 Developing operational definitions, measures, and thresholds of resilience will require careful research into NOAA's and others' past work on resilience and a thorough understanding of the meaning of resilience under major mandates.
 New considerations for ecosystem resilience and alternative frameworks like "persistence" under climate change and for different regions of the country must be taken into account.
-NOAA Fisheries' existing workgroup and workshop processes can be used to sort through and pinpoint useful metrics of ecosystem resilience.
-NOAA Fisheries' cross-mandate workgroups can be tasked with assessing the regional and national utility and applicability of resilience concepts under major mandates (e.g. OSTP 2023).
-NOAA Fisheries should consider whether the Resist-Accept-Direct framework23 that other U.S. natural resource agencies (National Park Service, U.S. Geological Survey, Fish and Wildlife Service) use in planning for the effects of climate on species and habitats would also be useful for NOAA trust species, especially for habitat restoration and management in the face of climate change (see Schuurman et al. 2020).
+NOAA Fisheries' existing workgroup and workshop processes can be used to sort through and pinpoint useful metrics of ecosystem resilience, including how to best balance the benefits of a national definition and metrics with the need for regional and local flexibility.
+NOAA Fisheries' cross-mandate workgroups can be tasked with assessing the regional and national utility and applicability of resilience concepts under major mandates (e.g., OSTP 2023).
+NOAA Fisheries should consider whether the Resist-Accept-Direct framework18 used by other U.S. natural resource agencies (National Park Service, U.S. Geological Survey, Fish and Wildlife Service) in planning for the effects of climate on species and habitats would also be useful for NOAA trust species, especially for habitat restoration and management in the face of climate change (see Schuurman et al. 2020).